NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Dark Archive/K. H. W.'s Echo.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
-    desc: "`pf2:r`  The Echo has reach 15 for the purpose of determining when Attack of Opportunity triggers and when making Attacks of Opportunity.\n\n* * *\n"
+    desc: "`pf2:r`  The Echo has reach 15 for the purpose of determining when Attack of Opportunity triggers and when making Attacks of Opportunity.\n* * *\n\n**Trigger** A creature within the monster's reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using.\n* * *\n\n**Effect** The monster attempts a melee Strike against the triggering creature.
+If the attack is a critical hit and the trigger was a manipulate action, the monster disrupts that action.
+This Strike doesn't count toward the monster's multiple attack penalty, and its multiple attack penalty doesn't apply to this Strike."

   - name: "Destabilized Form"
     desc: "  When the Echo has fewer than 140 Hit Points, his form destabilizes, large chunks disintegrating from his face, limbs, and torso.
-White moths constantly stream from the missing spaces, creating a @Template[emanation|distance:10] that deals 6d6 mental damage with a DC 34 Will check.\n\nAs long as the aura persists, he can dissolve into moths and re-form at another location within 15 feet as a free action at the beginning of each of his turns; this has the occult, conjuration, and teleportation traits."
+White moths constantly stream from the missing spaces, creating a 10-foot emanation that deals 6d6 mental damage with a DC 34 Will check.\n\nAs long as the aura persists, he can dissolve into moths and re-form at another location within 15 feet as a free action at the beginning of each of his turns; this has the occult, conjuration, and teleportation traits."

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Rope Dart"
-    desc: "`pf2:1` Rope Dart +29 (disarm, finesse, magical, sweep, tethered, trip)\n__Damage__  4d4 + 13 piercing 2d6 mental"
+    desc: "+29 (disarm, finesse, magical, sweep, tethered, trip)\n__Damage__  4d4 + 13 piercing 2d6 mental"

-  - name: "Ranged"
+  - name: "**Ranged** `pf2:1` Rope Dart"
-    desc: "`pf2:1` Rope Dart +29 (disarm, finesse, magical, sweep, tethered, thrown 80 ft., trip)\n__Damage__  4d4 + 13 piercing 2d6 mental"
+    desc: "+29 (disarm, finesse, magical, sweep, tethered, thrown 80 ft., trip)\n__Damage__  4d4 + 13 piercing 2d6 mental"

   - name: "Astral Spindel Implement"
     desc: "  The Echo carries a drop spindle that constantly spins red astral thread, which is both his thaumaturgic implement and weapon.
 If his _rope dart_ is lost or broken, he can re-form it with an Interact action.
 If he critically succeeds at a _rope dart_ Strike, overwhelming thoughts and figments flow down the thread into the target's mind.
 The target becomes [[Conditions/Confused|Confused]] for 1 round."